JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-classes.md

 ### Copy instance

-To create an exact copy of a data class instance, call the `.copy()` function on the instance.
+To create an exact copy of a data class instance, call the `copy()` function on the instance.

-To create a copy of a data class instance **and** change some properties, call the `.copy()` function on the instance **and** add replacement values for properties as function parameters.
+To create a copy of a data class instance **and** change some properties, call the `copy()` function on the instance **and** add replacement values for properties as function parameters.

 For example: